Tim's Coffee Adventures - Halifax

 Perhaps Halifax is not the first place that comes into your mind when you have a day off I hope this blog will persuade you to put it on your list of places to visit.

-My first stop was the Piece Hall.
+My first stop was The Piece Hall.
 This place would be the jewell in any cities crown.
-The architecture is enchanting and when you walk inside you feel like you are incontinental Europe not in Calderdale!
+It is the world's only remaining Georgian cloth hall.
+The architecture is enchanting.
+When you walk inside you feel like you are in continental Europe not in Calderdale!

-In 1779 the 315 rooms housed clothiers trading there wares.
 Halifax was the leading light in cloth production in the 18th century.
-Today they are the home of incredible indy shops, bars and cafes and on occasion the whole space turns into concerts.
+In 1779 the 315 rooms housed local clothiers trading their wares.
+Today the same units are the home of incredible indy shops, bars and cafes and on occasion the whole space turns into concerts.

 In 2017 I contemplating opening my own shop here though I decided it was too far from home.

-I walked up to @temperance_halifax a coffee shop i’d been wanted to go to for ages.
-It did not disappoint.
-I was warmly greeted and had a lovingly crafted latte made with @northstarroast beans.
+I walked up to a coffee shop i’d been wanted to go to for ages.
+Temperance did not disappoint.
+I was warmly greeted and had a lovingly crafted latte made with North Star beans.
 The barista told me he was hoping to go to the Halifax game but someone had called in sick so he had to come into work instead!
 I really felt for him!
 The joys of running a hospitality business!!
 I was even more grateful for my own team in that moment!

 The plates of food delivered to the tables around me made my mouth water.
 I made a side note i to go back for brunch when I had more time.
 However kick off was 'looming'

-On the way to The Shay 'I walked through Halifax Borough Market which I noticed bore a remarkable resemblance to the 1904 hall in Leeds Market. (incidentally another spot i considered when setting up my coffee shop) Can you see the pattern?
+On the way to The Shay 'I walked through Halifax Borough Market which I noticed bore a remarkable resemblance to the 1904 hall in Leeds Kirkgate Market. (incidentally another spot I considered when setting up my coffee shop) Can you see the pattern?

-Before I headed back to Leeds I walked back to The Piece Hall for a full bodied Shiraz to drown my sorrows.
+Before I headed back to Leeds I strolled back to The Piece Hall to frequent The Wine Barrel.
+I trreated my self to a large full bodied Shiraz to drown my sorrows

 Get yourself to Halifax🥳